3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 ANTIBODY LEVELS A dog with symptoms of Lyme disease ideally should have a test to confirm or rule out Lyme disease.
 Since it is almost impossible to culture the Lyme spirochete, efforts have centered on detection of antibodies against the Osp’s.
 Here are the problems encountered with this method:

 This still does not address distinguishing active infection from exposure.
 Dogs will test C6 positive within 3-5 weeks of infection.
 They stay positive for over a year.
+Putting together a clinical diagnosis based on the test results and symptoms of the pet remains in the realm of the veterinarian in charge.

-GLOMERULAR DISEASE Some dogs are in fact harmed by the long time presence of an infectious organism in their bodies.
-The immune system is constantly active in its attempt to remove the invading spirochete and over the years these complexes of antibodies may deposit in the kidney and cause damage.
-It has been recommended that dogs with positive Borrelia burgdorferi antibody levels be regularly screened for significant protein loss in their urine with a test called a “urine protein to creatinine ratio.”
-This group of dogs may require medication for their kidney disease.
+GLOMERULAR DISEASE (LYME NEPHRITIS) It is important to discuss a particularly serious complication of Borrelia burgdorferi infection: Lyme nephritis.
+While this occurs in a small portion of infected dogs, the consequences to the kidneys are frequently severe.
+While, as noted, a good 90% of dogs infected with Borrelia burgdorferi never get sick, some infected dogs are in fact harmed by the long time presence of an infectious organism in their bodies.
+The immune system is constantly active in its attempt to remove the invading spirochete and over the years these complexes of antibodies may deposit in the kidney and cause damage which can be severe.
+This group of dogs will likely require medication for their kidney disease: antibiotics, treatments to reduce protein loss in urine, and potentially immune suppressive therapy.
+It has been recommended that dogs with positive Borrelia burgdorferi antibody levels be regularly screened for significant protein loss in their urine with a test called a “urine protein to creatinine ratio” so as not to miss the these patients while their disease is still treatable.
 For more information on glomerular disease, click here.

+Dogs that are Lyme positive and sick (including having urinary protein loss) should not be vaccinated for Lyme disease.
 Again, when it comes to prevention, there is nothing controversial about tick control.
 Lyme disease is a regional problem.
 For more guidance regarding this infection in your area or areas where you will be travelling, see your veterinarian.
-ADDITIONAL LINKS ON LYME DISEASE: Page last updated: 1/23/2016 |
+ADDITIONAL LINKS ON LYME DISEASE: Page last updated: 7/1/2024 |